 As you are well aware, the primary source to answer this question is now and always has been…

 …the television Christmas special.
 In fact, via the Christmas special, we may study the earliest known footage of people trying to find meaning in Christmas.

 Sadly, these artifacts can tell us nothing of the meaning of Christmas, as they took place one-to-two million years before the birth of Christ.
 B.C.
 Birth.
 Of.
 Christ.

 By the way, legendary comedians Bob and Ray do voices for that BC special, and it is worth a watch.

-If you break-down the themes of television Christmas specials you come up with three major themes, which have become tropes.
+If you break-down the thematic universe of television Christmas specials you find three major themes, which have become tropes.
 There is the “origin stories” trope, like Rudolf the Red Nosed Reindeer and Frosty the Snowman…

 …and Little Orphan Annie’s A Very Animated Christmas.

 Then there is the “saves Christmas” trope, in which Christmas goes to shit and must be saved by Ernest, Elmo, Teen Titans, or the GLO Friends.

 Because they’re so small, the GLO Friends ultimately resorted to combining reindeer manure, gas, and propane, exploding the ice prison to free Santa.
 Only four deer survived.